Position Based In: Ramallah (West Bank) with frequent movements

-The PSS facilitator will support the assessment, designing, implementing, and monitoring of all components of a multi-faceted psychosocial support intervention aimed at serving communities most vulnerable to settler violence in the West Bank.
-The facilitator will also be tasked with ensuring smooth external and internal coordination, timely reporting, as well as lead specific MHPSS mainstreaming tasks within the PUI oPt mission.
-Lastly, he/she will be responsible for providing appropriate MHPSS related capacity-building activities to PUI staff.
-The PSS facilitator will be provided with technical support from the MHPSS coordinator and line-managed by the West Bank Protection Consortium Project Manager.
+The PSS facilitator will be responsible on the assessment, designing, implementing, and monitoring of all components of a multi-faceted psychosocial support intervention aimed at serving communities most vulnerable to settler violence in the West Bank.
+The facilitator will also be tasked with ensuring smooth external and internal coordination, demonstrate different skills to ensure the success of the MHPSS component with different group of people, timely reporting, as well as lead specific MHPSS mainstreaming tasks within the PUI oPt mission.
+The PSS facilitator will be provided with technical support from the PSS Supervisor and the MHPSS coordinator.

 More specifically, he/she will: